SergeiEensalu/System_Modeling/Sander Jenk/Reflections/lecture8.md

 Since our group made one of the videos, then I decided to moderate so others could provide the pros and the cons.
 The discussion went very smoothly, the participation was great and we even had a lot of free form discussion in our breakout which is pretty rare based on the experience from previous breakouts.
 ### Feedback for the lecture
 I liked the chaotic collaborative board thingy part of the lecture.
 The breakout went well and we had good participation.
 The model checker example is difficult and in my opinion we don't really need to do something like that, seems a bit out of this course's scope.
+### Feedback for the lab
+In the lab we continued working on our video and agreed to do the exercise later.
+We had a nice chat with Ulno about the video and got nice suggestions.